meganyyu/Prolific/README.md

     * Can create a user - when registering
     * Can can read a user - when logging in
     * Can update a user - when modifying profile
-    * Problem: deleting user?
+    * Deleting user?
 Need to modify all their snippets' author property to be "deleted-user"

 * **Threads**
     * Can create a thread - instantiate with at least one snippet in it
     * Can read a thread
     * Can update a thread - each time snippets are submitted, or chosen
-    * Problem: deleting a thread? - maybe threads can only be deleted on server-side, i.e. users don't have this ability in the MVP
+    * Deleting a thread? - maybe threads can only be deleted on server-side, i.e. users don't have this ability in the MVP
         * Why this is tricky: you're co-creators - it doesn't make sense for one person to be able to delete an entire thread of snippets
         * Future iterations:
             * Maybe design app so it's not possible for users to delete threads?
 You can remove a snippet/thread's attribution to you, but it won't be deleted if it's permanently part of a thread with other contributors